temcocontrols/woo-variations-table/readme.txt

 == Description ==

-Woo Variations Table replace the default WooCommerce variations dropdowns by professional table with filters by attributes and keywords with AJAX add to cart.
+Woo Variations Table replace the default WooCommerce variations dropdowns by a table with search by keywords and filters by attributes with AJAX add to cart button.

+= Features =

+* Show a table of variable product variations instead of forcing the customer to select options before he see the product add to cart button.
-You can control what columns to show in the variations table from settings `WooCommerce -> Woo Variations Table`.
+* You can control what columns to show/hide in the variations table fre settings page WooCommerce -> Woo Variations Table
+* You can show variation attributes values as columns in the table.
+* You can filter the variations using the attributes values as select boxes.
+* You can search variations by typing your search keywords.
+* Each variation will have its own "add to cart" button and this button use AJAX so ne reload needed to add it to cart.
+* You can select where you want the variations table to show up in the product page.

 == Installation ==